xxsc0529/genai-toolbox/docs/en/about/faq.md

 ## How can I deploy or run Toolbox?

-Gen AI Toolbox for Databases is open-source and can be ran or deployed to a multitude of environments.
+MCP Toolbox for Databases is open-source and can be ran or deployed to a multitude of environments.
 For convenience, we release [compiled binaries and docker images][release-notes] (but you can always compile yourself as well!).